Skip to main content Skip to navigation

 2023

-📃 Dr Emrah Atasoy, Digital Humanities Certificate
+📃 Dr Emrah Atasoy, Digital Arts and Humanities Certificate

 EUTOPIA-SIF Fellow / Marie Skłodowska-Curie Postdoctoral Fellow in the Institute for Advanced Studies.

-Emrah was the first of this year's DHC cohort to complete the certificate.
+Emrah was the first of this year's cohort to complete the certificate.
 In his reflective essay he wrote:

 "This project questions why dystopia today is more powerful (pessimism and despair) than utopia (optimism and hope).
 It highlights the need to adopt a different approach for a possible paradigm shift and to shape the future more innovatively.
 Through the illustration of various utopian & dystopian portrayals in fiction and film via the use of Miro & mapping, the promotion of utopian, hopeful, and imaginative thinking in an age of climate crisis and other types of crises in a way that is accessible to both an academic audience and the general public